To Believe that Bush won in 2004, you must also believe…

 3) 2000 Unadjusted National Exit Poll: Gore by 48.5-46.3%.

 Kerry wins by 52.9-45.7%

-4)2004 National Exit Poll (adjusted to matched recorded vote)
+4) 2004 National Exit Poll (adjusted to matched the recorded vote).

-Given the 2000 recorded vote, unadjusted NEP (13660 respondents) vote shares and a 98% turnout of living Bush 2000 voters, Kerry needed just a 73% turnout of Gore voters to TIE Bush.
-For Bush to win his 3.0 million recorded vote “mandate”, there had to be a 64% turnout of Gore voters.
-If you believe that, there is a great Chinese restaurant in lower Manhattan near a famous old bridge that is for sale.
-Assuming an equal 98% turnout of Gore and Bush voters, Kerry won the True Vote by more than 10 million votes with a 53.6% vote share.
+Given the 2000 recorded vote, unadjusted NEP (13660 respondents) vote shares and a 98% turnout of living Bush 2000 voters, Kerry needed just 73% of living Gore voters to TIE Bush.
+For Bush to win a 3.0 million recorded vote “mandate”, there had to be a 64% maximum turnout of Gore voters.
+If you believe that was the case, there is a great Chinese restaurant in lower Manhattan near a famous old bridge for sale.

 Consider the following myths and anomalies about the 2004 election.